sillevl/course-software-engineering/agile/agile.md

     * Features and work that needs to be done is documentented in **user stories** in the same way as Scrum teams do.
 * Team Practices
     * When teams sit together, they periodically absorb project information through **osmotic communication**.
-    * XP teams work in an **informative workspaces** that uses **information radiators** like wall charts to automatically communicate information to people who happen to work with it.
+    * XP teams work in an **informative workspaces** (taskboards and burndown charts) that uses **information radiators** like wall charts to automatically communicate information to people who happen to work with it.

 ### Lean
+Lean is different.
+Unlike Scrum and XP, Lean doesn't include a set of practices. **Lean is a mindset**, and just like with the mindset for Scrum and XP, Lean comes with values and principles (In Lean terminology they are called "thinking tools").

+* **Elimininate waste**: Find the work that you're doing that doesn't directly help to create valuable software and remove it from the project.
+* **Amplify learning**: Use feedback from you project to improve how you build software.
+* **Decide as late as possible**: Make very important decision for your project when you have to most information about it - at the last responsible moment.
+* **Deliver as fast as possible**: Understand the cost of delay, and minimize it using pull systems and queues.
+* **Empower the team**: Establish a focused and effective environment and build awhole team of energized people.
+* **Build integrity in**: Build software that intuitively makes sense to the users, and which forms a coherent whole.
+* **See the whole**: Understand the work that happens on your project - and take the right kind of measurement to make sure you're actually seeing everything clearly, warts and all.

+Each values come with _thinking tools_ to help you apply the values to real-world situations for your team.

 ### Kanban